No Fresh Chickens, No Fries? Tips to Surviving Trade Disruption

 Term loans, on the other hand, are financial products where entrepreneurs are provided a lump sum of cash, towards purchase of capital goods to be repaid over an agreed fixed schedule and on a fixed or variable interest rate.

-While you should opt for trade finance products for specific day-to-day business requirements, it would be more advisable to take out a term loan for situations requiring major capital outlay.
+While you should opt for trade finance products for specific day-to-day business requirements such as handling a trade finance document, it would be more advisable to take out a term loan for situations requiring major capital outlay.
 This includes buying new equipment for your factory, renovating your store, expanding to new locations or expansion of business capacity.

 With fixed repayment schedules, term loans let you better plan for your operating expenses.
 The lump sum also adds to your cash reserves and enables you to maintain ownership of your business.
 There are also several options for term loans that are specific to SMEs’ needs